-regular and targeted upper-ab workouts at home (rectus abdominus).
+Made for regular and ergonomic upper ab workouts at home (rectus abdominus).
 Guides and follows your movements during crunch exercises.

 For better results